MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/schtasks-create.md

 schtasks /create /tn <TaskName> /tr <TaskRun> /sc once [/st <HH:MM>] /sd <MM/DD/YYYY> [/it] [/ru {[<Domain>\]<User> [/rp <Password>] | System}] [/s <Computer> [/u [<Domain>\]<User> [/p <Password>]]]
 Examples
 To schedule a task that runs a few minutes from now.
-The following command schedules a task to run once, on November 13, 2002 at 2:18 P.M. local time.
+This command schedules a task to run once, on November 13, 2002 at 2:18 P.M. local time.

 Because the local computer is uses the English (United States) option in Regional and Language Options in Control Panel, the format for the start date is MM/DD/YYYY.